limpleg/Tweaks-Aircraft/README.md

 ### Updates/Additions Without Visual Changes

-*If you are mod author and want to see something here please do let me know; the non-visual variants are pretty quick*
+*If you are mod author and want to see something here please do let me know; the non-visual variants are pretty quick* Note that you need to change "aircraftType" in liveryData.json

 * 1900D
 * A330-200
     * -200F
+	* -300P2F
+* A340-300
 * A380
 * An148
 * B377